 The main drawback of the tool is its lengthy process.
 Also, the method favors consensus over individual opinions, which is seen as more accurate.
 The risk level is medium, requiring expert negotiation in later stages.

 It varies but can take several weeks up to months, as one needs to wait for the expert answers after each round.
-The panel is made up of subject experts who are selected to represent a wide spectrum of opinion.
+Delphi can be used together with horizon scanning.